9001/copyparty/README.md

 * `dk` + `dky` gives the same behavior as if all users with `g` access have full read-access, but subfolders are hidden files (as if their names start with a dot), so `dky` is an alternative to renaming all the folders for that purpose, maybe just for some users

 volflag `dks` lets people enter subfolders as well, and also enables download-as-zip/tar

+if you enable dirkeys, it is probably a good idea to enable filekeys too, otherwise it will be impossible to hotlink files from a folder which was accessed using a dirkey

 dirkeys are generated based on another salt (`--dk-salt`) + filesystem-path and have a few limitations:
 * the key does not change if the contents of the folder is modified